reposense/RepoSense/docs/UserGuide.md

 [Optional] Ignore Glob List<sup>*</sup> | Files to ignore for this author, in addition to files ignored by the patterns specified in `repo-config.csv`

 <sup>* **Multi-value column**: multiple values can be entered in this column using a semicolon `;` as the separator.</sup>

+> Note: the first row consists of config headings, which is ignored by RepoSense.

 If `author-config.csv` is not given and the repo has not provide author details in a standalone config file, all the authors of the repositories within the date range specified (if any) will be analyzed.